 Pour in the chow main noodles, adding about ¼ at a time mixing carefully until the noodles are completely covered.

-* If you want your dessert to be denser/richer add fewer chow main noodles.
+* If you want your bird nest cookies to be denser/richer add fewer chow main noodles.
 For a lighter dessert, add more noodles to the mixture.
 There’s really no wrong way to go.
 It’s all personal preference!
 (I made mine a little richer.)

 Apply cooking spray to the muffin tin liberally.